This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 These are just a few of the potential complications a child with cerebral palsy may have and the prevalence of each.
 Every child is unique, and the prognosis for that particular child could be vastly different from what is expected from the research data.

-How to Improve Outlook
+How to Improve the Outlook for a Child with Cerebral Palsy

 Parents must learn all they can about their child’s particular diagnosis with its accompanying disabilities and complications to improve prognosis.
 Evaluations by specialists can help determine any hearing or vision loss, breathing difficulties, intellectual disabilities, mobility issues, and more.